wp-plugins/backroomapp/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

 Backroomapp is a content messenger.
-Chat privately with your friends right from the content you read and watch.
+It allows readers of your blog to share and chat privately with their friends right from the content.

 == Description ==

+Readers share content privately more than they do social sharing.
+And yet there is no quick and simple way of making it easy for the users a private sharing feature.
+Right now these private sharing happens via emails, Skype and other messaging platform which require multiple clicks and several hoops to jump through.

-Backroomapp is your content messenger.
-Chat privately with your friends right from the content you read and watch.
-This Wordpress plugin enables the content messenging onto a Wordpress blog, enabling private sharing for the Wordpress blog posts.
-This way the blog gets shared more and sees increase in traffic in addition to community building.
+Backroomapp solves these problems both for the publisher and the user.
+This plugin will install Backroom widget which will enable Backroom messenger right from the blog post.
+Users can now build their private communities.
+This way the blog posts gets shared more and sees increase in traffic in addition to community building.

 == Installation ==